-Study: gunshot wounds cost us nearly $1 billion in hospital bills every year
+Study: Gunshot wounds cost us nearly $1 billion in hospital bills every year

 Researchers have long known that the impacts of gun violence ripple out far beyond victims and their families.
 But the price we pay as a country can be hard to measure, because data is hard to come by.
-(And the National Rifle Association is working hard to keep it that way).
-For a 2015 investigation, Mother Jones reporters along with researcher Ted Miller came up with some of the only estimates out there: They put the overall cost at more than $229 billion a year.
+(And the National Rifle Association is working hard to keep it that way.)
+For a 2015 investigation, Mother Jones reporters, along with researcher Ted Miller, came up with some of the only estimates out there: They put the overall cost at more than $229 billion a year.

 During their investigation, pinpointing hospital costs was especially challenging.
 A new study released today in the scientific journal PLOS ONE may help: It calculated the average cost of hospital visits and readmissions for patients who suffered firearm injuries.

-Researchers from Stanford University School of Medicine, building on prior research, determined that from 2010–2015, firearm injuries amounted to $911 million worth of inpatient hospitalizations nationwide annually, and that 9.5 percent of that cost, or $86 million, was from victims needing to return to the hospital.
-According to the study, about one out of seven gun violence survivors in that five year period was readmitted to the hospital within six months.
+Researchers from the Stanford University School of Medicine, building on prior research, determined that from 2010 to 2015, firearm injuries amounted to $911 million in inpatient hospitalizations nationwide annually and that 9.5 percent of that cost, or $86 million, was from victims needing to return to the hospital.
+According to the study, about 1 in 7 gun violence survivors in that five-year period was readmitted to the hospital within six months.

 The study also found that though Medicaid and Medicare covered about 45.2 percent of the total costs, uninsured patients footed 20.1 percent of the bill.
 Uninsured patients were less likely to go back to the hospital, but doesn’t mean they didn’t need to, said the study’s lead author, Sarabeth Spitzer, in a press release.
 “We do not necessarily think their injuries are less severe,” Spitzer explains.
 “It could be that they don’t seek care in circumstances where other patients, who are covered by insurance, would take advantage of that health insurance.”